robertpfeiffer/yarn-pygame/README.md

 Look at the console.py frontend for inspiration.

-If you want to edit yarn in a browser, go to http://beta.blubberquark.de/yarn/.
+To edit yarn files, try https://yarnspinnertool.github.io/YarnEditor/ This web app is based on the old node-webkit Yarn editor, but it runs in modern browsers (source at https://github.com/YarnSpinnerTool/YarnEditor).

-It's only tested in firefox, but it runs more stable than node-webkit, on my machine.
+There's also a simple pygame-based editor tool included, but it's not well documented and you need to to have the emacs daemon running, or either of gvim, Visual Studio Code, or sublime text as a fallback in order to use it.

-There's also a simple editor tool included, but it's not well documented and you need to to have the emacs daemon running, or either of gvim, Visual Studio Code, or sublime text as a fallback in order to use it.
+If you're using yarn.py to add dialogue to your pygame games, it's a fair bet you already have Emacs and pygame installed ;)

-Run it with:
+Run the editor with:
 ```
 python3 editor.py FILENAME.json
 ```